Debian/dput-ng/docs/reference/hookinstall.rst

         """
         maintainer = changes['Maintainer']
         if "arno@debian.org" in maintainer:
-            raise HookException("Arno's not alowed to Upload.")
+            raise HookException("Arno's not allowed to Upload.")

 I've saved this file to ``~/.dput.d/scripts/arno.py``.
 It should be noted that dput-ng can now import this file as ``arno``, and the command (from inside